Gertrudechichi/Relational-database/README.md

 This demo shows a screenshot of the step by step procedure in creating database instance on the AWS management console.
 MySQL engine was used and was connected SQL workbench which is an open-source MySQL client.
 Using the workbench, a database schema was designed using simple SQL queries.

 A major challenge was that, the change in IP address due to a change in my location made it impossible to connect to the workbench.
-After troubleshooting and changing the security group settings to suite the current IP there was a successful connection of the database instance to the MySQL workbench
+After troubleshooting and changing the security group settings to suit the current IP there was a successful connection of the database instance to the MySQL workbench.

 Overall, relational databases are suitable for data analytics and business intelligence workloads because relational databases have a well defined schema necessary to run queries and derive insights for business operations.